mdditt2000/kubernetes-1-19/cis 2.7.1/per-application-failover/README.md

 ExternalDNS solution provides you with modern, container application workloads that use both F5 Container Ingress Services and NGINX Ingress Controller for Kubernetes.
 It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of BIG-IP and NGINX and fostering better collaboration across NetOps and DevOps teams.
 The diagram below demonstrates this use-case.

-This architecture diagram demonstrates the ExternalDNS with NGINX Ingress Controller using F5 CIS with BIG-IP
+This architecture diagram demonstrates the ExternalDNS with NGINX Ingress Controller using F5 CIS with BIG-IP for ten applications

 ![architecture](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.7.1/per-application-failover/diagram/2022-01-31_14-03-56.png)